Go Write Your Book:

 Students choose to focus on fiction or nonfiction.
 Some choose specializations like young adult fiction and environmental writing.

-Our full-time faculty members have won numerous awards, published multiple New York Times Bestsellers, and received international acclaim in every literary category from young adult to lyric essay to crime.
+Our full-time faculty members have won numerous awards, published books with major publishing houses and received international acclaim in every literary category from young adult to lyric essay to crime.
 Their work appears in such forums as The New Yorker, Harper's, The New York Times Magazine and Best American Short Stories.

 Our faculty members, often referred to as "mentors," work to help each student find a literary voice, master their craft and produce a book-length manuscript of high literary quality.